egirna/icapeg/README.md

           The port number that **ICAPeg** runs on.
 The default port number for any ICAP server is **1344**, possible values:

           - Any port number that isn't used in your machine.

         - **services**

           The array that contains integrated services names with **ICAPeg**, possible values:

           - Integrated services names with **ICAPeg** (ex: ["echo"]).

+        - **debugging_headers**

+          Bool variable which indicates to if debugging headers should be displayed with ICAP headers or not.
+Debugging headers tell the client that if shadow service is enabled for example. they start with **X-ICAPeg-{{HEADER_NAME}}**. possible values:

+          - **true**: Debugging headers should be displayed with ICAP headers.
+          - **false**: Debugging headers should not be displayed with ICAP headers.

+          - Any port number that isn't used in your machine.

       - **[echo] section**